-Review the FAQ section below prior to registering for a class.
+Review the general FAQ section below prior to registration.

 How many weeks does the class run?

 Classes will run between 4-8 weeks (with typically only 2-3 class meetings during that time).
 Class length will depend on the specific study, amount of material needing to be read, and quantity of questions needing to be completed.

 When & where will these classes be offered?